AHHHZ975/SLAM-Duckietown/README.md

 # Related Work

-The idea for this project originated from discovering an older online codebase on GitHub, SLAMDuck.
-[4] is a detailed SLAM system specifically designed for the Duckietown platform, integrating odometry, April tag detection, and pose estimation.
+The idea for this project originated from discovering an older online codebase on GitHub, **SLAMDuck** [4].
+SLAMDuck is a detailed SLAM system specifically designed for the Duckietown platform, integrating odometry, April tag detection, and pose estimation.
 It provides a modular and extensible framework for implementing and evaluating various SLAM algorithms, serving as a valuable resource for the Duckietown community.
 However, the system encounters reproducibility challenges with the current version of the Duckietown platform.
 Additionally, the codebase lacks clear organization, and the reported results fall short of expectations.
 Despite these limitations, SLAMDuck offers potential for improvement and optimization.

 Several research efforts have demonstrated the benefits of robust EKF-SLAM implementations and the use of landmarks to enhance performance.
-[5] introduces TagSLAM, a robust SLAM framework leveraging fiducial markers to improve localization accuracy.
+[5] introduces **TagSLAM**, a robust SLAM framework leveraging fiducial markers to improve localization accuracy.
 Unlike traditional EKF-based methods, TagSLAM utilizes a graph-based optimization approach, enabling it to incorporate observations from both past and future data, resulting in smoother and more accurate trajectory estimation.
-Similarly, [6] explores the implementation of an EKF-based SLAM system, providing detailed insights into both software and hardware phases.
+Similarly, [6] explores the implementation of an **EKF-based SLAM** system, providing detailed insights into both software and hardware phases.
 This study highlights the effectiveness of EKF in constructing accurate environmental maps by integrating sensor data and addresses common challenges in EKF-SLAM systems.

-In addition, [7] provides a comprehensive overview of probabilistic robotics, covering foundational concepts such as Bayes filters, Kalman filters, and particle filters.
+In addition, [7] provides a comprehensive overview of **probabilistic robotics**, covering foundational concepts such as Bayes filters, Kalman filters, and particle filters.
 This book served as a key reference for our implementation of the EKF-SLAM algorithm, particularly for incorporating landmark detection into the pipeline.

 These works collectively highlight the advancements in EKF-SLAM systems utilizing fiducial markers like AprilTags.
 They offer valuable insights and techniques for developing robust and accurate localization and mapping solutions in autonomous robotics, guiding the design and optimization of our approach.